josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🩺_presenting_complaint.md

 ---

-## ⚠️ What is currently established
+## ⚠️ What Is Currently Established

 Public reporting presently supports a relatively narrow set of propositions.